Advocacy

-North Carolina’s electric cooperatives are based on the principle of democratic member control, meaning that all members that are served by the cooperative have a vote and a voice in setting the co-op’s policies and strategic direction.
+North Carolina’s electric cooperatives are based on the principle of democratic member control, meaning all members who are served by the cooperative have a vote and a voice in setting the co-op’s policies and strategic direction.

 This commitment to democratic decision-making extends to the co-ops’ efforts to reach out to members of Congress and the North Carolina General Assembly to make them aware of cooperative priorities and issues that affect co-op members, and advocate for legislative changes that will positively impact cooperatives and the communities we serve.